black-belt-engineer/address-validator/README.md

 - **Add caching**: Reduce API calls without touching business logic
 - **Internationalize**: Add support for other regions by extending services
 - **Add rate limiting or logging**: Apply at controller or service level without refactoring

-### Why Smarty Over Google Places or AWS Location?

-- **Google Places**: Designed for geographic locations, not postal addresses.
-No deliverability checking.
-- **AWS Location**: Has geocoding but lacks USPS-level validation and address correction.
-- **Smarty**: Purpose-built for USPS-certified address validation.
-Handles typos, returns standardized USPS components (street, city, state, ZIP+4), and provides deliverability confirmation.

-For US addresses, Smarty is the most accurate and reliable choice.

 ---